Zzh-tju/ZoneEval/tutorials/readme.md

 We first evenly divide the full map into two (left and right) halves.
 Then, there are four pipeline settings for comparison:

-:one: `"left-0" detector: we train the network by discarding all the objects whose centers lie in the left zone of the image`.
+:one:: `"left-0" detector: we train the network by discarding all the objects whose centers lie in the left zone of the image`.

 2️⃣: `"right-0" detector: analogous to "left-0" detector by discarding the right zone objects`.